NIEHS/brassens/README.md

 ```

 #### Load GHCNh data
+This reference dataset is used for calibration step.
 You can also use another reference network for calibration.
 ```
 ghcnh <- download_ghcnh(config$ts, config$te, config$area)
 ```